-Step Four: collection and delivery details
+Step 2 - Collection and delivery details

 If you have selected a collection service

 Enter the collection and delivery addresses, taking care to enter the city, state and postcode accurately.
 Learn more about searching for the right address.

 If you have selected a drop off service

-Confirmation and payment
+Step 3: Confirmation & payment